 vibrating balance of a person has been altered by events such as stress, fear, traumatic events.

-Some research has shown that when singing bowls sound, they emit regular and synchronized alpha waves, characterized by frequencies between 8 and 12 Hertz: these waves can be perceived in the
+Research has shown that when singing bowls sound, they emit regular and synchronized alpha waves, characterized by frequencies between 8 and 12 Hertz: these waves can be perceived in the brain

 Tibetan singing bowls are available in different sizes and they are vibrated with a wooden stick.
-They are made of seven metals representing seven planets, which are related to the ancient conception of the universe (hence the name of the weekdays): Gold (Sun), silver (Moon), mercury (Mercury), iron (Mars), tin (Jupiter), copper (Venus), lead (Saturn).
+They are made of seven metals representing seven planets, which are related to the ancient conception of the universe: Gold (Sun), silver (Moon), mercury (Mercury), iron (Mars), tin (Jupiter), copper (Venus), lead (Saturn).

 The sound of the gong also has a very calming and balancing effect on body, mind and soul.
 The whole body resonates and absorbs gong frequencies.

 We use both the Tam Tam Gong, which produces sounds connected to the element earth (root chakra) and the element water (sacral chakra), and the Feng Gong, which produces sounds connected to the element fire (3rd, 4th and 5th chakra) and the element air (6th and 7th chakra).